Job Title: Campaigns Manager

 Reporting to: Deputy Director

-Person Specification: Asylum Matters Wales Campaigns Manager 2022
+Job description and person specification: Asylum Matters Wales Campaigns Manager 2023

-The successful candidate will work in partnership with local organisations and networks in Wales to develop and implement strategies for promoting change locally and nationally.
-To that end, they will have experience of successfully developing and delivering creative and impactful campaigns that have achieved policy change.
-They will be an effective communicator, able to build strong partnerships and work collaboratively with partners to identify gaps, amplify existing work and facilitate connections.
-They will be a self-starter, able to spot influencing opportunities and swiftly mobilise support to seize them.
-They will have excellent knowledge of the asylum system and a commitment to providing a platform for the voices of those with direct experience of it.
+The successful candidate will work in partnership with local organisations and networks in Wales to develop and implement strategies for achieving change locally and nationally.
+They will have experience of developing and delivering impactful campaigns that have achieved change.
+They will be an effective communicator, able to build strong partnerships and work collaboratively with partners.
+They will be proactive, able to spot influencing opportunities and quickly mobilise support to respond to them.
+They will have a commitment to the vision of a fairer and more effective asylum system, and to empowering and working with those with direct experience of it.

-We are particularly keen to hear from people with lived experience of the UK asylum system.
+We are particularly keen to hear from people with lived experience of the UK asylum system and anyone with lived experience who meets the essential criteria will be guaranteed an interview.
 The successful candidate must have the right to work in the UK.
+People with lived experience can also access support from the Experts by Experience Employment Network to apply for this role (see details below).

-Please email a CV and supporting statement (no more than two pages) outlining how you meet the person specification criteria (outlined here: Asylum Matters Wales Campaigns Manager 2022) to [email protected].
+Please email a CV and supporting statement (no more than two pages) outlining how you meet the person specification criteria above to firstname.lastname@example.org.